mabushelbaia/TM4C123G/README.md

 <br>

 ## Experiment 10
-Analog to Digital conversion and diplaying inputs on the lcd screen.
+Analog to Digital conversion and diplaying inputs on the LCD Display.